 Nope, Google will tell you that you did nothing to deserve the chargers’ spot.
 However, with PPC you can.
-This time, you’re paying Google to notice your page and place it in top spots which have taken tens of months for you to get to if you’re to play it fair.
+This time, you’re paying Google to notice your page and place it in top spots that have taken tens of months to get to if you’re to play it fair.

-Thus, with PPC, you can indicate what keywords you want to rank, and Google indicates how much you’re to pay.
+Thus, you can indicate what keywords you want to rank with PPC, and Google indicates how much you’re to pay.